2005 Atlantic hurricane season: Hurricane Wilma

 In its formative stages, Wilma's large circulation spread across much of the western Caribbean Sea, killing 12 people in Haiti and one in Jamaica.
 Wilma set a record in Mexico, and for the entire Western Hemisphere, for the highest 24 hour rainfall total, with 1633.98 mm recorded at Isla Mujeres.
 There were four deaths in Mexico, and nationwide damage was estimated at US$454 million ($4.8 billion MXN).
-Local and federal troops quelled looting and rioting in Cancún.
-Cancún's airport was closed to the public in the days after the storm, forcing stranded visitors to fly out of Mérida, Yucatán, the region's closest functioning airport.
 On November 28, Mexico declared a disaster area for 9 of Quintana Roo's 11 municipalities.
-Mexico's development bank – Nacional Financiera – provided financial assistance for businesses affected by Wilma and Stan through a $400 million fund (MXN, US$38 million).

 A significant storm surge flooded areas of western Cuba, leaving US$704 million in damage.
 In Florida, Wilma caused $19 billion in damage and killed 30 people; five of the deaths were caused directly by the hurricane.
 Wilma inflicted a multi-billion dollar disaster in the Miami metropolitan area, including $2.9 billion in damage in Palm Beach County, $2 billion in Miami-Dade County, and $1.2 billion in Broward County.
 Numerous homes and businesses experienced some degree of impact, with over 55,000 dwellings and 3,600 workplaces damaged in Palm Beach County alone.
-On October 24, 2005, the same day Wilma made landfall in Florida, President George W. Bush approved a disaster declaration for 13 Florida counties.
-FEMA expended $342.5 million to the 227,321 approved applicants.
-Additionally, public assistance from FEMA totaled over $1.4 billion and grants for hazard mitigation projects exceeded $141.5 million.
 After leaving Florida, Wilma killed one person and left US$6.4 million in damage to the Bahamas, when it passed northwest of the country.
-On Bermuda, Hurricane Wilma produced wind gusts of 51 mph.
+On Bermuda, Wilma produced wind gusts of 51 mph.

 Tropical Storm Alpha

-A tropical wave organized into Tropical Depression Twenty-Five in the eastern Caribbean on October 22.
-Later that day, the depression strengthened into Tropical Storm Alpha as it moved west-northwestward.
-Around 10:00 UTC on October 23, Alpha made landfall near Barahona, Dominican Republic, with winds of 50 mph.
+Tropical Depression Twenty-Five formed in the eastern Caribbean on October 22 and quickly intensified into Tropical Storm Alpha as it moved west-northwestward.
+On the next day, the storm made landfall near Barahona, Dominican Republic, with winds of 50 mph.
 Alpha weakened to a tropical depression over Hispaniola's steep mountains.
 The cyclone emerged into the Atlantic Ocean, where it was absorbed by Hurricane Wilma on October 24.
 The storm claimed 26 lives, with more than half of them in Haiti.
 Alpha destroyed 43 homes and damaged 191 others in Haiti.